 Up the ary mountain/Down the rushy glen,/We daren’t go a-hunting/For fear of little men;/Wee folk, good folk,/Trooping all together;/Green jacket, red cap/And white owl’s feather!The Fairies by William Allingham

-“Trooping” and “solidarity” are the word I keep seeing pop up in Irish folklore, not “Court”.
-The first time I had even heard of the Court lore was through Holly Black’s young adult series.
-It also pops up in the Dresden Files TV series with vampires.
-The court trope is something in the popular consciousness because you have diametrically opposed groups in a lot of world mythologies.
-Greek and Hindu would be my go-to examples, but the Irish example would be the Tuatha De Danān (mentioned earlier in the quoted passage) and the Fomhóire.
+The first time I had even heard of the “Court” lore was Holly Black’s young adult series because it’s not present in Irish and Welsh lore.”Trooping” and “solidarity” are the words I keep seeing pop up in Irish folklore.
+Funny enough the court thing also pops up in the Dresden Files TV series with vampires.
+I figure by this point the court trope is just something floating around in the popular consciousness because you have diametrically opposed groups in a lot of world mythologies.
+Olympians vs the Titans (Greek) and Asuras vs Devas (Hindu) would be my go-to examples, but the Irish example would be the Tuatha De Danān (mentioned earlier in the quoted passage) and the Fomhóire.
 Well, sort of, it’s complicated.
+It’s time for another tangent:

 So, here’s the thing.
 You can’t talk about Celtic Mythology (Irish, Scottish, Welsh, etc…) without addressing the elephant in the room: Christianity.
 I need everyone to understand how fucking long Christianity has been in the British Isles.
 Since the time of the Romans.

-I just so happen to have a copy of Ireland’s mythological cycle, Lebor Gabála Érenn: The Book of the Taking of Ireland, on hand and right here in the introduction the editor has side by side the Old Testament verse the scribes copypasted into the Lebor Gabála:
+I just so happen to have a copy of Ireland’s mythological cycle, Lebor Gabála Érenn: The Book of the Taking of Ireland, on hand (once again 15 years of on and off research) and right here in the introduction the editor has side by side the Old Testament verse the scribes copypasted into the Lebor Gabála:

 Shem is selected and his genealogy is followed out…until we reach Terah and his son Abram, upon whose family the historian specializes down to the two wives and the nunerous sons of Jacob.